A: Support for multiple providers of exchange rate data,

 Currency System's data feed includes rates for

-Level 1 and Level 2 (high and medium popularity) currencies.
+Rank 3 and Rank 2 (high and medium popularity) currencies.

 available or not as meaningful as that